Analysis and Action.

 PATHWAYS OF CHANGE

 Pathways of Change is a summer internship program for students interested in business and human rights, women’s rights, and environmental justice.
 Students intern with organizations working for social change across these fields, and work together to explore the trade-offs between different approaches towards social change.
-They take a follow-up course in the Fall on theories and strategies of social change.

 BUSINESS AND HUMAN RIGHTS ADVOCACY LAB